-It has been well documented that the cell-killing effects of ADCs are highly dependent on the location of the warhead as well as the drug to antibody ratio.
+The cell-killing effects of ADCs depend on both the location of the warhead and the drug to antibody ratio.
 Sutro can control both of these variables with exquisite specificity, resulting in truly optimized product candidates.
-Sutro has also addressed the challenge of manufacturing nnAA-containing ADCs by engineering additional versions of cell-free extract that achieve high rates of incorporation of nnAAs and by developing chemistries that allow for efficient conjugation of linkers and warheads to antibodies.
+To address the challenge of manufacturing nnAA-containing ADCs, Sutro has engineered additional versions of cell-free extract that achieve high rates of incorporation of nnAAs and developed chemistries that allow for efficient and stable conjugation of linker/warheads to antibodies.

 Sutro’s cell-free expression technology provides a rapid and powerful platform for the discovery and development of antibodies that bind simultaneously to two separate antigens (bispecific antibodies).

 Bispecific antibodies can be designed to achieve different purposes: